 Bosnia and Herzegovina is a single, European country situated on the Balkan Peninsula in Southeastern Europe.
-It borders Serbia to the east, Montenegro to the southeast and Croatia to the north, west and south and it has a coastline on the Adriatic Sea.
+It borders Serbia to the east, Montenegro to the southeast, and Croatia to the north, west, and south and it has a coastline on the Adriatic Sea.
 Its capital and largest city is Sarajevo.
 It was part of Yugoslavia before gaining independence in 1992.

 Travel around Bosnia is predominately by bus.
-There are also daily international buses that bring in visitor from various European cities.
-There are daily buses from Zagreb, Split, Pula, Rijeka and Dubrovnik all in Croatia, Belgrade in Serbia, Ljubljana in Slovenia and Kotor in Montenegro.
-There are also regular buses from the Republic of Macedonia, Austria and Germany.
+There are also daily international buses that bring in visitors from various European cities.
+There are daily buses from Zagreb, Split, Pula, Rijeka, and Dubrovnik all in Croatia, Belgrade in Serbia, Ljubljana in Slovenia and Kotor in Montenegro.
+There are also regular buses from the Republic of Macedonia, Austria, and Germany.
 You can travel to and from Croatia by any of the two daily trains from Sarajevo to Zagreb or come in from Serbia on board the Belgrade to Sarajevo express train.
 Ferry services are also offered at the Neum city on the Adriatic Sea to Croatia and other countries.
 There is also privately operated water transport on internal rivers and lakes.

 Bosnia and Herzegovina offers the visitor a wide variety of accommodation facilities to spend nights in this wonderful state.
 These range from hotels, hostels, motels to home accommodation.
 For more information you will have to check the official tourism website for Bosnia.

 Another important attraction in Bosnia is the Kozara national park in the northwest.
-This dense forests meadow is a great hiking site and it is also a favorite hunting destination.
+This dense forest meadow is a great hiking site and it is also a favorite hunting destination.
 The park is an important bird viewing destination as numerous birds’ species abound its forests.